What Google core updates are and how to recover after a drop

 From a technical point of view, then, broad core updates are ‘substantial improvements to Google’s general ranking processes’, are repeated several times a year, and are designed to increase the general relevance of search results, so as to make them even more useful for everyone.
 They are broad because they do not target anything specific, but are designed to improve Google’s systems in general, and they apply simultaneously to all languages and versions of Google, because their implementation is global and simultaneous worldwide.

-More specifically, the major algorithm updates are changes made to improve Search in general and “keep pace with the changing nature of the Web,” and are designed to ensure that, overall, the search engine always presents relevant and authoritative content to users who search and can also affect Google Discover.
+More precisely, the broad core algorithm updates are changes made to improve Search in general and ‘keep pace with the changing nature of the Web’, and are designed to ensure that, on the whole, the search engine always presents relevant and authoritative content to users who perform searches, and may also affect Google Discover.

 Core Updates, how to respond to Google updates